rancher/api-spec/README.md

     - For example if a file resource has a <code>folderId:</code> field, there should be a <code>folder:</code> link.
   - Links to a single resource SHOULD be singular.
     - e.g. <code>"content": "https://base/v1/files/b1b2e7006be/content"</code>
-  - Links to a collection SHOULD BE plural.
+  - Links to a collection SHOULD be plural.
     - e.g. <code>"files": "https://base/v1/folders/d5a80ee7/files"</code>
   - Limit your URL namespace as much as possible.
 The less surface area you have exposed the less there is that might need to change later.
   - Path components and query parameter names SHOULD be short, meaningful words in all lowercase, easy for a human to read.